mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 2. Dedicated Instances, run on hardware that's decicated t oa single customer.
 3. Dedicated Host: An Amazon EC2 Host

-## Amazon elastic Block Store, Amazon EBS
+## Amazon Elastic Block Store, Amazon EBS

+It provides persistent block-level storage volumes for use with Amazon EC2 instances on the AWS Cloud.

 Instance stores, like S3, have their limitations.
 Amazon EBS provides durable block storage for use with Amazon EC2 instance.